fabric8io/docker-maven-plugin/README.md

 **This document describes version 0.9.10 of this plugin.
 The newest, experimental version 0.10.1 with a new configuration syntax has not yet much documentation, so please stick to 0.9.10 in the meantime.**

 **Docker 1.3 comes with SSL security enabled by default, which the 0.9.10 plugin doesn't understand.
-0.10.2 (to be released tomorrow) will handle this properly.
+0.10.2 (to be ASAP) will handle this properly.
 So if you are using this plugin, please don't update Docker to 1.3 or run it without SSL (in development only, of course).
 For using non-SSL docker communication with boot2docker please refer to this [workaround](https://github.com/boot2docker/boot2docker/issues/571#issuecomment-59528801)**